With Mahomes’ 5 touchdown passes, Chiefs stomp Raiders 41-14, take first in AFC West - NewsBreak

 With Mahomes’ 5 touchdown passes, Chiefs stomp Raiders 41-14, take first in AFC West

-LAS VEGAS — Patrick Mahomes threw five touchdown passes and returned to his usual form after a surprisingly shaky stretch this season, and the Kansas City Chiefs moved into first place in the AFC West with a 41-14 victory over the Las Vegas Raiders on Sunday night.$60,000 fire and smoke damage to vacant home over weekend
+LAS VEGAS — Patrick Mahomes threw five touchdown passes and returned to his usual form after a surprisingly shaky stretch this season, and the Kansas City Chiefs moved into first place in the AFC West with a 41-14 victory over the Las Vegas Raiders on Sunday night.

 But they used a dominant performance over the Raiders (5-4) on a day everyone else in the division lost to return to the top of the standings.